Decrease Your WTFs/minute count

 Connecting changesets to tickets has two beneficial effects:

-1. You can git blame every line and jump to the relevant issue to see what feature was the change part of and - in most cases - find out why a strangely looking change was made the way it was (usually from a discussion linked to that issue).
+every line and jump to the relevant issue to see what feature was the change part of and - in most cases - find out why a strangely looking change was made the way it was (usually from a discussion linked to that issue). - It helps prevent cowboy coding or refactoring just for refactoring sake which is just-so-easy for programmers to fall prey to (by forcing you stop to think which feature is your commit actually relevant to).

 If there’s one project maintaining advice I would give to any programmer which would make her life easier, it is this one simple thing.
 It pays off handsomely in the long run.